ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Fix: PHP 7.3 syntax compatibility fixes.

 = 7.1.16 - October 16, 2018 =
-* Improvement: Service whitelisting can now be selectively toggled on or off per service.
+* Improvement: Service allowlisting can now be selectively toggled on or off per service.
 * Improvement: Updated bundled GeoIP database.
 * Change: Removed the "Disable Wordfence Cookies" option as we've removed all cookies it affected.
 * Change: Updates that refresh country statistics are more efficient and now only affect the most recent records.